 Maged Atiya Scholarship

-In memory of Maged, Coptic Orphans launched the Maged Atiya scholarship in 2020 as a merit-based scholarship program serving the organization’s mission to engage Coptic Diaspora in the issues that are deemed important to the welfare and status of Copts in the homeland.
-Through this scholarship, Coptic Orphans is committed to support a generation of promising Coptic American youth as they embark on their higher education journey in prestigious US universities in the fields of Journalism, Political Science, Public Policy, and International Relations.
+Coptic Orphans launched the Maged Atiya scholarship in 2020 in honor of this eminent physicist, entrepreneur, and intellectual and a leading light for the Coptic Diaspora.
+This merit-based $20,000 scholarship serves the organization’s mission to engage the Coptic Diaspora in the issues that are deemed important to the welfare and status of Copts in the homeland.
+Through this scholarship, Coptic Orphans is committed to supporting a generation of promising Coptic-American youth as they embark on their higher education journey in prestigious US universities in the fields of Journalism, Political Science, Public Policy, and International Relations.
+Below are all the details you need to know about the application process:

 To be considered for the scholarship, applicant: